ezcatdb/molbiol_lung_corpus-guidelines/_entity/Cell.md

 in the <a href="https://www.nlm.nih.gov/research/umls/">UMLS database</a>.

-'Cells' are categorized into this entity group.
+'Cell' is categorized into this entity group.

 The following words/phrases are examples of this entity.